About USC Gould

-- Students may be asked if you are exempt from the First Year Law Students' Examination (FYLSX).
-This exam does not refer to your law school exams.
-The FYLSX is an exam that is administered by the California Board of Law Examiners to certain students.
-All USC Law students enrolled in the JD program are exempt from the FYLSX.
+- The FYLSX is an exam that is administered by the California Board of Law Examiners to certain students.
+All USC Gould students enrolled in the JD program are exempt from the FYLSX.

 - Students must have a social security number to register with the Committee of Bar Examiners.
 If you do not have a social security number please contact the Associate Dean of Students and Director of Diversity, Equity and Inclusion.

-This information will help students understand the application process for California.
-Additional details about the California Bar is available online.
+Additional details about the California Bar are available online.

 Information regarding the New York State Bar exam may be found online.